 Disclosure Statement: A statement of the actual loan costs, including the interest rate and any additional fees.
 This statement must be presented to the borrower on or before the date the money is sent out by the lender.

 Federal Direct Plus Loan: A government backed credit based education loan that is not need-based loan.
 You must first apply for your maximum loan eligibility through the Direct loan before the PLUS Loan can be awarded.
-Fixed interest rate is at 7.9% and begins to accrue when the loan is disbursed to the school.
+Fixed interest rate is at 6.41% and begins to accrue when the loan is disbursed to the school.
 Repayment of the principal begins immediately, but is deferred by Direct Loans if a student also has Stafford Loans, to match the 6-month grace period.
-An origination fee of 4% is deducted from the gross amount borrowed prior to disbursement.
+An origination fee of 4.204 or 4.288% is deducted from the gross amount borrowed prior to disbursement for the 2013-2014 academic year (see Loan Origination Fee below).
 The annual limit is the Cost of Attendance minus other financial aid, but there is no aggregate limit.
 The Direct Loan Servicer (the loan service for the U.S. Department of Education) will review a student's credit report when determining eligibility.
 Generally, a student with an adverse credit history may be denied.
 Student may appeal credit decision or provide endorser to Direct Loan Servicer if denied.

 Forbearance: A temporary cessation of loan payments; an extension of time for making payments; or and acceptance of smaller payments than were previously scheduled.
 Forbearance may be given for circumstances that are not covered by deferment, such as hospitalization or short-term unemployment, that adversely affect the borrower's ability to meet loan payment obligations.